epincas/greenfield/README.md

 # Exercises to practice Apex

 ### Challenge # 1:
-Create a counter field on the Case standard Sobject that will count and display its number of associated children cases.
+Create a counter field on the Case standard sObject that will count and display its number of associated children cases.
 When a new child case is added to the a parent case, the counter field should automatically be updated (same behaviour when a child case is removed from that parent).

 ### Challenge # 2: